United Kingdom in the Eurovision Song Contest 2023: Internal selection

 The British entry for the 2023 contest was internally selected by the BBC in collaboration with TaP Music.
 The selection process was confirmed on 8 September 2022, following the successful result for the United Kingdom at the 2022 contest.
 Rachel Ashdown, Commissioning Editor for the BBC, stated:

 On 31 January 2023, it was reported that four acts were left in the running to represent the United Kingdom at the 2023 contest.
-Among the rumoured candidates were Rina Sawayama, with Radio Times stating that she would represent the UK at the 2023 contest, though this was later denied by Sawayama's management; and Mimi Webb.
+Among the rumoured candidates were Mimi Webb, Birdy, Jessie Ware and Ellie Goulding, as well as Rina Sawayama, with Radio Times stating that she had been selected; this was later denied by Sawayama's management, however, in an interview in June 2023 the singer clarified that she had been contacted by the BBC and TaP management and had shown interest in representing the country, but never received response.
 On 9 March 2023, during The Radio 2 Breakfast Show with Zoe Ball, Mae Muller was announced as the chosen entrant with her song "I Wrote a Song".
 Later that evening, Muller appeared in a special programme on BBC One, titled Eurovision 2023: Meet the UK Act, where she was interviewed by Scott Mills, followed by the first full televised broadcast of the song's music video.
 It was reported that the show was watched by an audience of over 2.76 million, becoming the second most watched TV show in the UK that day.
 She was interviewed the following day on that evening's edition of The One Show, where a behind-the-scenes look at the filming of the music video in Lithuania was broadcast.